awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

   Write-ECSAccountSetting -Name serviceLongArnFormat -Value enabled -Force
   ```

-**To modify the account settings for a specific IAM user or IAM role \(AWS CLI\)**
+**To modify the account settings for a specific or IAM role \(AWS CLI\)**

-Use one of the following commands and specify the ARN of an IAM user, IAM role, or root user in the request to modify the account settings for a specific IAM user or IAM role\.
+Use one of the following commands and specify the ARN of an , IAM role, or root user in the request to modify the account settings for a specific or IAM role\.
 + [put\-account\-setting](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting.html) \(AWS CLI\)

   ```